Issue

 Our Recommendations

-1. Department of Finance immediately amend the Income Tax Act to exempt spouses from the application of the tax on split income legislation.
+1. Immediately amend the Income Tax Act to exempt spouses from the application of the tax on split income legislation.

 Download The Policy Brief